bchugg/stat-map/active statistical inference.md

-Most [[statistical inference]] assumes the data is somehow supplied to you (even in sequential settings, see [[sequential statistics]]).
+Most [[statistical inference]] assumes the data is somehow supplied to you (even in sequential settings; see [[sequential statistics]]).
 You are given data, and you are asked to estimate some parameter.

-But suppose we are in a [[supervised learning]] setting you get to choose which data points to label — how should you label in them in order to help your inference (eg obtain smaller [[confidence intervals]])?
+But suppose we are in a [[supervised learning]] setting and you get to choose which data points to label.
+How should you label in them in order to help your inference (eg obtain smaller [[confidence intervals]])?
 Zrnic and Candes introduce the framework of active statistical inference to answer this question.

 Suppose we have data $(X_i,Y_i)_{i=1}^N$, where $Y_i$ is unobserved and $X_i$ is observed.
 We have a model $f$ which estimates $Y_i$ from $X_i$.
 The goal is to estimate $\theta^*$, the solution to an [[M-estimation]] problem:
 $$\theta^* = \argmin_\theta \E[\ell_\theta(X,Y)],$$
 where $\ell_\theta$ is assumed to be convex.
 This handles [[mean estimation]], [[linear regression]] coefficients, and [[quantile estimation]].
 We have a budget of $B$ observations that we're allowed to sample (in expectation).

+> [!Remark]
+> That the budget holds only in expectation seems like a drawback of this model.
+Would that actually be the case in practice?
+Probably you would instead have some absolutely upper limit on the budget.

 # Intuition